 What does a Medical Biller do?

 A Medical Biller plays a crucial role in the healthcare industry.
 They handle the billing process for medical services.
-This involves submitting claims to insurance companies and ensuring that healthcare providers receive payment for their services.
-Medical Billers work closely with doctors, nurses, and other healthcare staff to ensure accurate and timely billing.
+This involves submitting claims to insurance companies and patients.
+They ensure that healthcare providers get paid for their services.
+Medical Billers work closely with doctors, nurses, and other healthcare staff.
+They must understand medical codes and insurance policies.
+This helps them to accurately bill for services.

 How to become a Medical Biller?